Ali Mamlouk: Early life

-Ali Mamluk was born in Damascus into a Sunni family on 19 February 1946.
+Ali Mamlouk was born in Al-Bahsa, Damascus into a Sunni family on 19 February 1946.
 There is another report giving his birth year as 1945.
-His family is originally from İskenderun (Hatay in Turkey).
+His family history goes back to Ahmed Pasha Al-Mamlouk a hundred years ago, who is buried in the Al-Mamlouk family graves in Al-Dahdah cemetery in Damascus.
+His family also has branches in Lebanon, Palestine and Egypt.

 Career

 Mamlouk is said to be one of the founding officers of the Syrian Air Force Intelligence in the 1970s.
-He was deputy director there, when in June 2005 President Bashar Assad appointed him head of the General Security Directorate.
+He was deputy director there, when in June 2005 President Bashar al-Assad appointed him head of the General Security Directorate.
+In 2010, Gen. Mamlouk discussed efforts to increase co-operation between Washington, D.C. and Damascus on terrorism issues at a surprise meeting with US diplomats.
+He said the GID had been more successful at fighting terrorism in the region because "we are practical and not theoretical".

-Mamlouk is said to be on good terms with all of Syria's intelligence agencies; the heads of the Air Force Intelligence Directorate and the Political Security Directorate were once his assistants.
+Mamlouk was said to be on good terms with all of Syria's intelligence agencies; the heads of the Air Force Intelligence Directorate and the Political Security Directorate were once his assistants.
 In July 2012 following the Damascus security HQ bombing, it was reported that Mamlouk would become the head of the National Security Bureau with the rank of minister overseeing the entire security apparatus, and that former military intelligence chief Abdel-Fatah Qudsiyeh would become his assistant.